Type D Personality

 A. Type D Personality Extrinsic Characteristics (Stress or Fear Related)

 The Type D Person is observant and clever.
 These two characteristics form their main Extrinsic Trait of Anticipation.

 This trait allows them to predict future events.
 But it is not soothsaying.
-It is the ability to observe and understand every-day signals occurring around you.
-They put all of those observations together to make fairly reliable predictions.
-To understand how this is accomplished, click on the Read More link below.
+It is the ability to observe and understand everyday signals occurring around you.
+They put all of those observations together to make pretty reliable predictions.
+Click on the Read More link below to know how this is accomplished.

 1. Anticipation.
 This is the intuitive ability to use past events to forecast a future occurrence.
 Forecasting is a routine and necessary function for all businesses and governmental entities.
 It is also the foundation for all product marketing, i.e., the things that will increase future sales.

-A company sought advice from a marketing firm in order to help them sell a breakfast cereal.
+A company sought advice from a marketing firm to help them sell breakfast cereal.
 A tiger was suggested as the motivating icon.
-It projected strength to those who ate the cereal, while imparting health benefits from the hidden vitamins.
-The marketing firm’s ability to predict how the public would react to the tiger mascot, is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.
+It projected strength to those who ate the cereal while imparting health benefits from the hidden vitamins.
+The marketing firm’s ability to predict how the public would react to the tiger mascot is a classic example of how anticipation led to Kellogg’s Frosted Flakes™ becoming one of the Nation’s most recognized cereals.

 In 1824 Andrew Jackson ran against John Quincy Adams.
-A newspaper conducted a poll of 500 people and Andrew Jackson received the most votes.
-This started the era of using the straw poll to predict who will win the most votes.
+A newspaper polled 500 people, and Andrew Jackson received the most votes.
+This started the era of using the straw poll to predict who would win the most votes.

-Marketing methods use many of the same assumptions that are intuitively used by Type D personalities under the anticipation trait.
+Marketing methods use many of the same assumptions intuitively used by Type D personalities under the anticipation trait.

-While C-types analyze data and make mathematical projections based on graphs and figures, the Type D people use intuitive abilities that predict human behaviors.
+While C-types analyze data and make mathematical projections based on graphs and figures, Type D people use intuitive abilities that predict human behaviors.
 Biology has an infinite number of variables and resists being defined by mathematical formulas.
 This makes the D-type Personalities better at projections that have emotional elements.